jrgermain/cards-against-covid/README.md

     - A web browser window should open automatically

 ### Building executables (production mode)
+*NOTE: This is currently broken.
+See here: https://github.com/jrgermain/cards-against-covid/projects/6#card-66348514*

 This mode bundles everything needed to run the game into a single executable file.
 On the client side, the production version of React is used and the code is compiled to plain HTML, JavaScript, and CSS (instead of running as a separate server).
 On the server side, fewer messages are logged.
 In production mode, both the client code and the server code are served at port 8080 (port 3000 is not used).

 1. Navigate to the root project directory (the folder named 'cards-against-covid').